Apply for listed building consent

 We strongly advise you to enlist the services of a registered architect, chartered building surveyor or a contractor familiar with the conservation of historic buildings and the planning process.

-If you think you would benefit from discussing your plans with conservation officers before formally submitting your application for listed building consent, you can contact our Pre-application Advice Service.
+If you think you would benefit from discussing your plans with Conservation Officers before formally submitting your application for listed building consent, you can contact our Pre-application planning advice service.
 This will allow you to discuss any issues and policies and will let you know why you can't carry out certain changes.
 You will be charged a fee for this service.
 If you start works before you have consent you may either need to remove the alterations or face legal action.

 Getting a decision on your application